You’ve probably heard of Japanese Knotweed and may be aware of some horror stories regarding this invasive plant.

 But you could be facing a heavy fine or even a prison sentence if you cause the spread of the plant in the wild by dumping contaminated soil or remnants of the plant.

 You could also face legal action from neighbours if you don’t take steps to control the plant and it infiltrates their properties.

 Can I still sell my home if I have Japanese Knotweed?

-Buyers are also entitled to know if a property is affected by Japanese Knotweed and failing to disclose information like this could see you facing legal action if you try to sell your home without disclosing an infestation.
+But buyers are also entitled to know if a property is affected and failing to disclose information like this could see you facing legal action if you try to sell your home without disclosing an infestation.